lesteve/scikit-learn-tutorial/slides/slides.md

 </table>
 <img src="../figures/legend_irises.svg" style='float: left;'>

-This rule can be infered from the data
+This rule can be inferred from the data

 ???

-This rule can also be infered by looking at the data.
-If we look at the distribution of the sepal and petal measurements for the different iris specis, we can see that petal length and width single well out setosa.
+This rule can also be inferred by looking at the data.
+If we look at the distribution of the sepal and petal measurements for the different iris species, we can see that petal length and width single well out setosa.

 The benefit of machine-learning is that it automates the creation of these rules from the data, including their details, such as where exactly